frankdevhub/51job-it-hunter/Librarys/tinyxml/readme.txt

 <h2> References  </h2>

-The World Wide Web Consortium is the definitive standard body for XML, and their web pages contain huge amounts of information.
+The World Wide Web Consortium is the definitive standard body for XML, and their web selenium.pages contain huge amounts of information.

 The definitive spec: <a href="http://www.w3.org/TR/2004/REC-xml-20040204/">
 http://www.w3.org/TR/2004/REC-xml-20040204/</a>